Regular structures of an intractable enumeration problem: a diagonal recurrence relation of monomer-polymer coverings on two-dimensional rectangular lattices: Introduction

 \begin{remark} Note that the rhs of Eq.~\eqref{E:2s} depends only on $s$, the number of $k$-mers.
 It does not depend on $k$, $n$, or $m$.
 This is in contrast to the recurrence of lattice strips (Lemma~\ref{L:strip}), where the constant on the rhs depends on $s$ as well as $n$, the width of the lattice strip. \end{remark}

 The paper is organized as follows.
-Since the proof of Theorem~\ref{T:main} depends crucially on a two-dimensional sequence, in section~\ref{S:seq} this sequence is defined and its properties that are used in the proof will be elucidated.
-In section~\ref{S:proof} Theorem~\ref{T:main} is proved.
-The proof needs to evaluate many single and double summations, and the major tools for summation evaluation are \Go-algorithm and \Ze-algorithm.
-These algorithms are outlined in Appendix~\ref{S:A_GZ}.
+Since the proof of Theorem~\ref{T:main} relies crucially on a two-dimensional sequence, Section~\ref{S:seq} introduces this sequence and establishes the properties needed in the subsequent analysis.
+Section~\ref{S:proof}, which constitutes the main part of the paper, is devoted to the proof of Theorem~\ref{T:main}.
+The proof requires the evaluation of numerous single and double summations, for which the principal tools are the \Go-algorithm and the \Ze-algorithm.
+These algorithms are summarized in Appendix~\ref{S:A_GZ}.
+For the convenience of readers unfamiliar with these techniques, the appendix provides the necessary background material together with extensions for handling double sums with nonstandard boundary conditions.